vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 strings, which are converted into binary formats internally as needed.
 Text comes in three flavors.
 First are simple words (arbitrary contiguous characters with no spaces).

-Second are passive strings like “meat-loving plants”.
+Second are passive strings like "meat-loving plants".

-Third are active strings (which you haven't read about yet) like `^”I like $value”`.
+Third are active strings (which you haven't read about yet) like `^"I like $value"`.
 Active strings involve references to functions or data inside them and execute when used to convert their results into a passive string with appropriate value substitutions.
 Other languages would name a CS active string a format string, and have to pass it to a function like sprintf along with the arguments